LukeBurrage.com

 I perform at many juggling conventions and festivals around the world, and I'm in demand as a show host and workshop leader.
 My current most popular workshops are "The Performance of Juggling" and "Luke Burrage's Club Classroom".

-I'm a world record breaking juggler, although now all my past records have since been broken by younger jugglers, so I'm not currently listed anywhere on the Juggling World Record page on wikipedia.
-Anyway, for a while I was one half of the duo who juggled the highest ever number of objects of any kind between two people: 19 balls.
+I'm a world record-breaking juggler, although now all my past records have since been broken by younger jugglers, so I'm not currently listed anywhere on the Juggling World Record page on wikipedia.
+For a while I was one half of the duo who juggled the highest ever number of objects of any kind between two people: 19 balls.

 I also hold the record for Haggis juggling, a record I set in 2007:

-I'm one of only three jugglers to feature on the "Top 40 Jugglers of the Year" chart every year since its first year in 2003, usually in the top 10.
+I'm one of only two jugglers to feature on the "Top 40 Jugglers of the Year" chart every year since its first year in 2003.
 This might sound impressive, but I also happen to be the one who runs the poll and collates the results, so I understand any scepticism that this is a true measure of my popularity.
-I don't keep year-by-year results myself, but thankfully volunteers at a juggling wiki have that covered.
+You can see my position in the chart at the juggling wiki.

 Past things I'm proud of: